radleylewis/blog/src/about_author_001.md

 **Operating System:** For anything business my go to OS is _[Fedora with KDE](https://getfedora.org/)_, for other stuff it's _[Arch linux](https://archlinux.org/)_.

 **Languages:** I consider myself language agnostic and always open to learning new technologies.
-I am most proficient in TypeScript, Python, Bash and am currently learning Go.
-I have some experience with C.
+I am most proficient in TypeScript, Python and am currently learning Go.
+I have some experience with C and Bash/POSIX shell scripting.

 **Frameworks:** This website is built with _[ssg6](https://romanzolotarev.com/ssg.html)_ by Roman Zolotarev.
 For the front-end I tend towards Vue.js, although I have built applications with React.js.
 On the backend I have experience with Express.js, Koa.js, Flask and Django.